Posts

 I switched to Claude 3.7 Sonnet when it released in February, though didn’t find it a particularly impressive upgrade and noted it seemed a tad overzealous – introducing unnecessary complexity and being too verbose.
 The remaining lack of web search capabilities left it feeling behind the curve.

-In March 2025 I transitioned over to using Google’s Gemini 2.5 models, which were hugely superior in most regards except for ‘personality’.
-Their swift response times and fantastic use of web content makes them incredibly useful.
+In March I transitioned over to using Google’s Gemini 2.5 models for everything besides coding, and they proved hugely superior in most regards except for ‘personality’.
+Their swift response times and fantastic use of web content make them incredibly useful.
 Shortly after my switch to Gemini, I began informing it (and ChatGPT, when I occasionally use it) who I am, which prompts it to pull in useful context.

-I tested ChatGPT’s image generation (gpt-image-1) via ChatGPT and found it very impressive, but I don’t have a need for image generation and found that its images tend to have a certain undesirable look, even when trying to avoid it.
+I tested ChatGPT’s image generation (gpt-image-1) via ChatGPT and found it very impressive, but I don’t have a need for image generation and found that its images tended to have a certain undesirable property regardless of style and are tinted yellow despite my best attempts to avoid it.

 I love writing, and I don’t want an LLM to do my writing for me.
 However, I do appreciate it providing feedback like a human reviewer would.
 Things such as picking up on wordiness or less-than-ideal grammar are fantastic use cases.